moxystudio/eslint-config/packages/eslint-config-base/README.md

   - `@moxy/eslint-config-base/cjs/es2019` - ECMAScript 2019 (aka es10) with CommonJS modules.
   - `@moxy/eslint-config-base/cjs/es2020` - ECMAScript 2020 (aka es11) with CommonJS modules.
 </details>

+All files that end in `.config.js` within your project root folder will automatically be treated as Node.js files as they relate to tooling, such as `babel.config.js` and `commitlint.config.js`.

 ### Examples